 The Postal Service implemented service standard changes for First-Class Mail and Periodicals on Oct.
 1, 2021.
 These changes were designed to enhance service reliability and also enable redesign of our processing and transportation networks to improve efficiency.

 For many years, the Postal Service has recorded annual financial losses.
-Absent change, we are projected to lose another $160 billion over the next 10 years.
+At the time the plan was implemented, the Postal Service was projected to lose another $160 billion over the next 10 years.

-This plan's strategic initiatives are designed to reverse this course and achieve break-even operating performance over the 10-year period through modest regulatory and legislative changes, effective use of newly acquired and existing pricing authorities, operating more efficiently across our enterprise, and by driving revenue growth through innovative customer solutions.
+However, the plan's strategic initiatives are reversing this course and enabling the organization to achieve break-even operating performance over the 10-year period.
+This will be achieved through modest regulatory and legislative changes, effective use of newly acquired and existing pricing authorities, operating more efficiently across our enterprise, and by driving revenue growth through innovative customer solutions.

 With full implementation of our plan, we can achieve a long-term sustainable business model and provide our customers with the reliable service they expect and deserve and avoid any need for a costly bailout.

 Our plan will deliver the reliable service the American people expect and deserve.
-We plan to invest approximately $4 billion in our Post Offices to provide a world-class customer experience with improved retail training, modernized uniforms, refreshed lobbies and expanded self-service and digital options.
+We plan to invest in our Post Offices to provide a world-class customer experience with improved retail training, modernized uniforms, refreshed lobbies and expanded self-service and digital options.
 Additionally, residential customers can expect: